 - How will individual deadlines be calculated?
 The extension rules allow plans to count any days in election or premium payment periods that elapsed before March 1, 2020 in determining the time remaining after the outbreak period ends.
 This approach could be complicated to administer, especially if the outbreak period end dates are different for different parts of the country.

 - Will we need to send special communications about the extension?
 Currently, agency guidance does not require plans to send corrected election notices or other special communications to people impacted by the deadline extension.
 However, administrators may wish to send such notices to avoid potential breach of duty claims.

 Run Out Period for FSA and HRA Plans

 The 60-day window may also apply to FSA and HRA plans for the run out period.
 Like COBRA, the deadline calculator for FSA and HRA plans restarts on March 1, 2021.

 Separate from the mandated extensions, employers do have the option to modify their plans to allow for unlimited carryover for 2020 plan years for health and dependent care FSAs.
 This rule was included in the Consolidated Appropriations Act, 2021, passed in late December 2020.
 Employers must submit an amendment to update their plans.

 Recommendations for TPAs

-Currently, the new administration and Congress have not indicated whether they plan to address these dates.
-This situation may be fluid.
+Currently, the new administration and Congress have not indicated specific plans to address these dates.
+This situation is fluid.
 Congress may decide to take a wait-and-see approach, and extend the COVID-19 outbreak period deadline each 30-day period.